Talamantez/weak-crow-28/islands/README.txt

 10. JSX Rendering:
     - Render the component's JSX, including the chapter title, description, and sections.
     - Use custom components like `ClickToEditHeading`, `ClickToEditTextArea`, and `ClickToEdit` for inline editing.
-    - Render buttons for deleting the project and sections.
+    - Render buttons for deleting the chapter and sections.
     - Render subsections within each section.
     - Conditionally render the `AddSection` and `AddSubSection` components based on the state.